-Follow-up data after 21 years from Betaseron's initial Phase III trial of RRMS2 show continued effectiveness and safety, as well as increased longevity.
+Follow-up data after 21 years from Betaseron's initial Phase III trial of RRMS1 show continued effectiveness and safety, as well as increased longevity.
 Following 21 years after the enrollment of this pivotal trial, Goodin and colleagues examined the effect of randomization to Betaseron versus placebo in the group of 372 patients on mortality.
-They found that patients originally assigned to Betaseron at random showed a 50-percent reduction in mortality over the 21-year period compared with placebo.
-The researchers conclude that the study provides evidence that early treatment with Betaseron (versus no treatment or delayed treatment) is associated with longer survival in patients with relapsingremitting MS (RRMS).
+They found that patients originally assigned randomly to Betaseron showed a 50-percent reduction in mortality over the 21-year period compared with placebo.

+The researchers conclude that the study provides evidence that early treatment with Betaseron (versus no treatment or delayed treatment) is associated with longer survival in people with relapsing-remitting MS (RRMS).
 The results suggest that treatment was more effective when given early in the course of the disease, and a more favorable outcome can be seen for those patients who received the active drug in the very first trials when evaluated two decades later.

 Improved effects of early treatment were also demonstrated in a group of 468 patients with CIS who were randomized to active treatment or placebo in the BENEFIT trial.
-In addition to the effect on preventing MS relapses and MRI lesions, by five years, the treated group showed greater improvement in scores on the Paced Auditory Serial Addition Test (PASAT), a measure of cognitive function.
+In this trial, patients were treated with Betaseron or placebo for up to two years after a CIS event.
+After two years, all patients enrolling in the extension trial were treated with Betaseron moving forward.
+In this way, there was an "early-treatment group" and a "delayedtreatment group."
+In addition to the effect on reducing the risk of MS relapses and MRI lesions, by five years, the treated group showed greater improvement in scores on the Paced Auditory Serial Addition Test (PASAT), a measure of cognitive function.
 A follow-up BENEFIT trial extension study at eight years presented in 2013 showed both groups had stable or low disability levels, although the patients treated immediately with Betaseron following CIS had fewer relapses than those with delayed treatment.